Show Good Cause for coursework students

 • your completion rate is less than 50% after having attempted 48 credit points

-• you fail a compulsory unit, barrier unit, field work, practicum, or other professional experience for the first second time
+• you fail a compulsory unit, barrier unit, field work, practicum, or other professional experience for the second time

 • if, while carrying a full-time study load, you are unable to meet the requirements of your award course within the maximum time limit.